gulp-sourcemaps/gulp-sourcemaps/README.md

 All plugins between `sourcemaps.init()` and `sourcemaps.write()` need to support source maps.

+Warning: the current NPM version of `gulp-concat` doesn't support source maps yet.
+You can use https://github.com/floridoo/gulp-concat/tree/sourcemap_pipe2 for now.

 #### External source map files

 To write external source map files, pass a path relative to the destination to `sourcemaps.write()`.